brateboi/ese2021-team4/ese2021-project-scaffolding/README.md

 # ese2021-project-scaffolding

 ## About
 This project contains an Angular frontend and a NodeJs backend which uses Express as a framework.
-The website displays todolists which can be customized with items to complete.
-Every list and item is saved in a database, meaning they will still be available after you restart the website or the backend.
+As a logged in user, you can create posts and buy items in the fan-shop.
+There are admins that moderate the site.
+You can comment on a post and express your opinion.
+Images can be posted and your favourite places in Bern can be shared.

 ## Prerequisite
 First of all you have to install [NodeJs](https://nodejs.org/de/download/), which comes per default with the packet manager [npm](https://www.npmjs.com/get-npm).